simonpartridge86/simonpartridge86/README.md

 - I’m a former Doctor of Chemistry 👨‍🔬, copy editor ✍️, and world traveller.

-- Now I'm starting a new adventure in the programming world 👨‍💻

 - In August 2022, I completed a full-stack JavaScript development bootcamp at the [School of Code](https://www.schoolofcode.co.uk/) 👨‍🎓

-- I'm curently seeking job opportunities as a software developer 👨‍💻
+- I'm now working in my first role as a junior software engineer 👨‍💻

-- To find out more, please view my [Portfolio](https://www.simonpartridge.me/) and [CV](https://www.canva.com/design/DAFRpUxHbTw/X2oCWiiwK4LHmDvMTRADKw/view?utm_content=DAFRpUxHbTw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+- To find out more, please view my [Portfolio](https://www.simonpartridge.me/)

 - Or contact me through [LinkedIn](https://www.linkedin.com/in/simonpartridge86/) or [Twitter](https://twitter.com/simonisworking).